JGL/CCIDiploma-SpringSummer2022/README.md

 ## Assessment

 At the end of Block 1 (halfway through the Spring Term) and at the end of Block 2 (at the end of the Summer Term), you will be assessed individually.
-The two units I teach (Unit 1 and Unit 4) are assessed in the same way:

-Both units will be assessed in the same two ways - via multiple choice test and practical exam.
+The two units I teach (Unit 1 and Unit 4) are assessed in the same way - via multiple choice test and practical exam.
 Each part is worth 50% of the unit mark.
 In the multiple choice test you will be presented with a 20 questions relating explicitly to course content.
 You must choose between up to 4 potentially correct answers per question.
-You will be given 1 hour to complete the 20 multiple choice questions.
+You will be given 1 week to complete the 20 multiple choice questions.
 In the Practical Exam you will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
-You will be given 2 hours to complete the Practical Exam.
+You will be given 1 week to complete the Practical Exam.

 Please find [last year's mock Multiple Choice Swift Test here](https://github.com/JGL/CCIDiploma-SpringSummer2022/blob/main/docs/pdf/2020_06_01_Unit4MultipleChoiceExamMOCKWithAnswers.pdf) and last year's [real Multiple Choice Swift Test here](https://github.com/JGL/CCIDiploma-SpringSummer2022/blob/main/docs/pdf/2020_05_25_Unit4MultipleChoiceExamREAL.pdf).

 Please find [last year's mock practical exam here](https://github.com/JGL/CCIDiploma-SpringSummer2022/blob/main/docs/pdf/2021_05_18_Unit4PracticalExamMOCK.pdf) and last year's [last year's real practical exam here](https://github.com/JGL/CCIDiploma-SpringSummer2022/blob/main/docs/pdf/2021_06_01_Unit4PracticalExam.pdf).

-Units 2 and 5 are assessed via an essay.

-Units 3 and 6 are assessed via the submission of a 5 minute video and accompanying PDF document.
+Some tips about how to get the best grade possible:

+- Use lots of comments!
+For both saying what you are doing but also showing reference to where you got that information from.
+The Swift Documentation would be the perfect place to refence, especially The Swift Programming Lanugage Book.
+- Add more features than are requested in the exam brief - espeically new user interface elements that allow users to control the app interactively.
+We'll be covering all of the elements that are available to you in the next three lectures.
+- Finally, make it personal!
+Add your own graphics, text or other elements to make an app that only you could make.
+You've got this.
+I know it's been hard, but with this final push we can get there all together.

 ## Block 2, Unit 4 schedule